apodavonov3616/charter-communications-alisher-podavonov/README.md

 ## Totals Page (path='/')

-Totals/Index Page that displays total points for every user within the last three months from current date (ie. if today is May 23, 2023, the points are tallied for transactions up to Feb 23, 2023 without including older dates the server provides).
+Totals/Index Page that displays total points for every user within the last three months from current date (ie. if today is Nov 9, 2023, the points are tallied for transactions up to Aug 9, 2023 without including older dates the server provides).
 This is meant as an 'admin' page to see people's points.

 ## Transactions Page (path='/transactions')